 Leek and potato soup is a simple dish that can be enjoyed in two ways, hot or cold.
 There is some debate about whether it is a purely French or American creation, but the key players as told by the sous chef in this episode are Jules Gouffé and Louis Diat.

 Jules Gouffé was the French Chef who created a hot potato and leek soup, published in Royal Cookery in 1869.
 Food historians often use cookbooks to give credit for a recipe’s creation.

 Louis Diat was a French Chef at the Ritz-Carlton in New York.
 He recalled the leek and potato of his youth.
 Apparently his brother used to cool it off in the summer by adding cold milk.
 So he recreated the dish, named after Vichy, a town not far from where he grew up in France.
 In the days without air-conditioning, cold dishes such as this helped keep wealthy patrons happily coming back for more.

-- 5 medium potatoes (yellow or baking potatoes are best), peeled and finely diced
+- 5 medium potatoes peeled and finely diced, yellow or baking potatoes are best

 - 4 cups chicken stock

 - 2 cups milk cream or condensed milk